arizvisa/ida-minsc/docs/static/tagging.rst

 format).

-Strings are escaped in a few ways, replacing characters that might interfere with the :ref:`tag-format` with their backslash-prefixed equivalents.
+Strings are escaped in a few ways, replacing characters that might interfere with the :ref:`tagging-format` with their backslash-prefixed equivalents.
 When retrieving a string encoded within a tag, these characters will then be decoded into their original forms.